RichardLitt/knowledge/words.md

 Oriente, n. a region of eastern Ecuador, comprising the eastern slopes of the Ecuadorian Andes and the lowland areas of rainforest in the Amazon basin. hazelbert, n. a cross between a hazelnut and a filbert tree.
 Cantastoria, n. singer-teller
+red-baiting, n. calling someone a communist.
+"The personal attacks on Carson ranged from sexism to red-baiting." morpho, n.
+A type of butterfly tepui, n. a type of mesa or plateau in the Amazon, made famous by _The Lost World_ and _Up!_ bellbirds, n. a type of south american bird to augur into, ph.
+Used in National Geographic to mean to slip into a crack.
+I think wrong. immiscible, adj. except for the immischible magisteria of my cloven soul zebu, n. indian cattle species mare (pl maria), n. a large, level basalt plain on the surface of the moon, appearing dark by contrast with highland areas